huggingface/huggingface.js/inference-2.0.md

 You don't like the current API, you don't like classes, and want the strict minimum in your bundle?
 No need to say more, I know which frontend framework (or should I say library ;)) you use.

-Worry not, you can import individual functions, this release of `@hugginface/inference` is all about choice and flexibility:
+Don't worry, you can import individual functions - this release of `@hugginface/inference` is all about choice and flexibility:

 ```ts
 import { textGeneration } from "@huggingface/inference";